-Please contact Jody Ragan about content on this page last updated on September 12 2007.
+Please contact Jody Ragan about content on this page last updated on September 22 2008.

-Undergraduate Admission College of Graduate and Continuing Studies
+Undergraduate Admission: Continuing Studies and Accelerated Programs

 Candidates for undergraduate admission to Concordia must be graduates of a regionally accredited high school, home school, or hold the GED certificate.
 Applicants must be persons of good moral character.
 Early application is encouraged.